Adh101/Eye-Disease-Classification-from-Retinal-Scans-Using-Deep-Learning/README.md

 Notes:
 - Use GPU (CUDA) for reasonable training times.
 If `torch.cuda.is_available()` is False, training will use CPU and be slow.
 - The notebooks include many inline `pip install` cells for missing packages; installing via `requirements.txt` is recommended for reproducibility.

-## Reproducibility & recommended changes

-- Save model checkpoints during training (not saved by default).
-Add `torch.save()` calls in training loops.
-- Consider using Git LFS for storing large image files (`train_images/`) or keep data outside the repository (recommended).
-- Add a small script-based training runner (`train.py`) for headless execution on a server.

-## Results

-The `output_images/` directory contains example outputs (confusion matrices and training curves) generated during experimentation.
-See files like `confusion_matrix_resnet50.png` and `output_curves_efficientnet.png`.